Bankart Lesion of the Shoulder Joint

 The shoulder is the most mobile joint in your body.
 The ball (or “head”) of the arm bone (humerus) rests in a shallow socket called the glenoid, much like a golf ball fits on a tee.
 To help make the socket deeper, the outer rim of the glenoid is ringed by tough, flexible tissue called the labrum.
 An injury to the labrum can result in a Bankart lesion.

-To diagnose the problem, your doctor will examine your arm and shoulder.
+To diagnose the problem, your healthcare provider will examine your arm and shoulder.
 This includes moving your arm in certain directions to test for symptoms.
 Imaging tests, such as an MRI, arthrogram, or CT scan, may also be done.
-These provide your doctor with a detailed view of the tissues inside your shoulder joint.
+These provide your healthcare provider with a detailed view of the tissues inside your shoulder joint.